avkudr/robest/docs/pages/algorithms.rst

 RANSAC
 ======

-The RANSAC (Random Sample Consensus) seeks to maximize the inliers ratio.
+The RANSAC (Random Sample Consensus) seeks to maximize the inliers ratio (in other words, minimize the number of outliers).
 The cost function is given as:

 .. math::